-This other responsible person could be Fay Adams adamsfay@gmail.com or Heather Regan-Addis heather@mindfulnessassociation.net.
+This other responsible person could be Jacky Seery membership@mindulnessassociation.net, or Heather Regan- Addis heather@mindfulnessassociation.net.
 Complaints will then be discussed with members of the MA Board if further advice and action is needed.

 The Mindfulness Association and the supervisors do not have authority over the teaching of the supervisee and therefore are not in a position to prevent someone from teaching.